vaskoGut/Learning/exercisesJsTs/react/Readme.md

 <img width="547" height="205" alt="image" src="https://github.com/user-attachments/assets/942fb2fb-0ea7-4f10-b503-220c82960616" />

 | 17 | [Create array in react with any value.
 Save it to localStorage and then read from localstorage and save value to some state variable](#localStorage-exercise)                               |
+Remember to handle edge case.
+If no value saved to Localstorage

 1. ### state-toggle
 React state updates are asynchronous.
 If you ever have multiple state updates queued (or the component re-renders before your click is processed), using !good might read a stale value, causing unexpected behavior.